nseymoursmith/proxsonar-logging/README.md

 USAGE:
 =====

-In windows or linux, from the command line:
+From the command line:

 > python rangefinder.py

-On mac, just double click "rangefinder_logging.command".
+On mac, you can also just double click "rangefinder_logging.command".

 To quit, press "Ctrl-c" in the terminal window